Skip UM navigation Skip to Main Navigation

 Course Requirements

-A B.A. in interdisciplinary studies consists of 48 credit hours, including a 6 hour core of IDS 101 and IDS 499 and a 42-credit hour approved plan of study around a unifying theme or problem.
-The IDS 499 capstone may be substituted with an approved capstone or project from a department or an approved internship.
-The 42-credit-hour plan of study must include at least 27 hours at the 300 level or higher and 30 hours from the College of Liberal Arts.
+A B.A. in interdisciplinary studies consists of 48 credit hours, including a 6- hour core of IDS 101 and IDS 499 and a 42-credit-hour approved plan of study around a unifying theme or problem.
+The IDS 499 capstone may be substituted with an approved capstone, an approved honors thesis, or an approved internship.
+The 48-credit-hour plan of study must include at least 21-27 hours at the 300 level or higher (depending on the disciplines chosen) and 24 hours from the College of Liberal Arts.
 Students choose between two options to complete the degree.

 Option A: Students construct a 48-credit-hour plan of study around a unifying theme or problem consisting of at least two disciplines with no more than 21 credit hours in the same discipline.

 Option B: Students construct a 48-credit-hour plan of study around a unifying theme or problem consisting of two minors and complementary courses appropriate to the theme.
 One of the minors must come from the College of Liberal Arts.
-At least 12 hours in each minor must be at the 300 level or higher.
+At least 6-12 hours in each minor must be at the 300 level or higher (depending on the discipline chosen).

 Other Academic Requirements